-The Read Me First is designed to help you get up and running right away.
-It contains connection information and instructions on getting started.

-- Web Configurator Online Help Embedded web help for descriptions of individual screens and supplementary information. - ZyXEL Glossary and Web Site Please refer to www.zyxel.com for an online glossary of networking terms and additional support documentation.
+- Supporting Disk - Refer to the included CD for support documents. - Compact Guide - The Compact Guide is designed to help you get up and running right away.
+They contain connection information and instructions on getting started. - Web Configurator Online Help Embedded web help for descriptions of individual screens and supplementary information. - ZyXEL Glossary and Web Site Please refer to www.zyxel.com for an online glossary of networking terms and additional support documentation.